Below are the available bulk discount rates for each individual item when you purchase a certain amount

 Use the same suggestions as for outdoors during summer to fall to get your Short Day crop in a month or more earlier.
 Use your greenhouse to generate multiple crops during the year, with the addition of supplemental lighting and the Flower-Initator, your lit periods can be extended 2 hours longer than is normally required for your plant specie and latitude.
 Plants that exhibit sex, will began to show their sex sooner.
 With this approach your plants will initially receive 2 hours more light with higher final yields.
 As the days shorten, readjust your timer settings to comply with your local Sunset, or keep it fixed at the current length if you like the productivity.

 When used with light deprivation shading, make sure to syncronize your lights with the actual sunset and sunrises, so as to not confuse the plants when the shades are no longer needed, as at the end of summer and into the fall.
 When the days are still getting longer, winter, spring and early summer, you will need to use light deprivations shades to complete the flowering process.
 The dark period must be at least 10 hours in length for the Flower Initiator to bring the flower on.

 The Flower-Initiator can be used alone, but, generally in conjuction with other lighting to extend the day to bring on flowering earlier than normal for the latitude, reulting in an earlier fruit harvest.

 Indoors, in the Greenhouse and Outdoors enabling flowering and fruit to form under longer light periods can result in higher yields, with increased carbohydrate production resulting improvements in yield and quality.
 A added benefit will be avoidance of many of the pests and required treatments, associated with negative conditions produced during wet weather.

-The Flower Initiator is a tested device.
+The Flower-Initiator is a proven and tested device.